Small business spotlight: Prepping for tax season with inDinero

 We talked with Jessica Mah about inDinero’s time-saving accounting services and its approach to making life easier for busy entrepreneurs.
-Learn how small-business owners can save time – and prevent headaches – during tax season.
-The transcript below has been lightly edited for length and clarity.
+Learn how small business owners can save time – and prevent headaches – during tax season.

 Tell us a bit about yourself.
 What's your background?

 I’ve always been an entrepreneur, as far back as grade school when I was selling sketches on the playground; it’s who I am, it’s in my blood.
 I started my first internet business at 11 and founded inDinero at 19 out of my dorm room.
 I’m originally from New York, but moved west to the California Bay Area for college, and San Francisco is where I call home now.

 inDinero launched in 2010 and our staff of virtual CFO-level accountants and client strategists provides Fortune 500 level accounting and tax services to small businesses with 0 to 100 employees – no one else does this.
 Our secret sauce combination of automation software and services is unmatched in the small-business community that just wants to focus on their core business and doesn’t want to hassle with accounting.

 Where did you recognize the need for these services?

 I personally needed a company like inDinero to help me run other businesses of mine over the years; there’s always been a gap in the market for what inDinero takes care of for the growing small business.

 Our typical client is a startup or small business poised for growth that we can advise on all kinds of business strategies and get them started off to a strategic accounting and tax journey.

 What sets you apart from companies with a similar mission?